syncfusion-content/windowsforms-docs/WindowsForms/ComboBox/Appearance.md

 ![customization the DropDownButtonStyle](Appearance_images/Appearance_img3.png)

-Appearance of the drop-down button icon can be customized by setting the `DropDownButtonStyle` property and the ForeColor properties of the deafult icon as Transparent.
+Appearance of the drop-down button icon can be customized by setting the `DropDownButtonStyle` property and the ForeColor properties of the default icon as Transparent.

 {% tabs %}
 {% highlight c# %}